 SHMS COVID-19 Guidelines

-- If a student tests positive for COVID-19: If a student tests positive for COVID-19, their parent should contact their school immediately.
-The student will be required to stay home for at minimum of 10 days.
-In order to return to in-person instruction on campus, the student must be symptom-free, without fever-reducing medication for at least their final 24 hours of being home.
-They may be asked to provide SHS with a negative test result or a release to return to school from their physician or the Health Department.
+If a student tests positive for COVID-19: If a student tests positive for COVID-19, their parent should keep the student home and contact the school immediately.
+The student will be required to stay home for a minimum of 10 days.
+In order to return to in-person instruction on campus, the student must be symptom-free, without symptom-reducing medication for at least their final 24 hours of being home.
+They may be asked to provide SHMS with a negative test result or a release to return to school from their physician or the Health Department.